Denmark's prime minister apologizes to children abused during post-WWII era | DW | 13.08.2019

 Denmark's Prime Minister Mette Frederiksen issued an official apology on Tuesday to victims who suffered abuse in care homes during the country's post-World War II period.

-At a ceremony at Frederiksen's residence in Marieborg, she apologized on behalf of Denmark for the injustices against the victims and their loved ones.
-The prime minister added it was one of the darkest chapters in the country's history.
+At a ceremony at Frederiksen's residence in Marieborg, she apologized to the victims on behalf of Denmark for what she described as one of the darkest chapters in the country's history.

+"I would like to look each of you in the eye and say the only right thing: Sorry," she said.
+"Sorry for the injustice done to you and your loved ones."

+"For those who are here, and for those who were — and for those who will follow.
+On behalf of Denmark: Sorry."

 Children at care homes between 1946 and 1976 had suffered years of abuse including beatings and neglect.
 A doctor at one boys' home had also been accused of carrying out medical experiments on children.

-The Danish prime minister had signaled she would address demands for an apology soon after taking office in June, at the time saying it was "high time that we apologize to the victims."
+Soon after taking office in June, the Danish prime minister had signaled she would address demands for an apology, at the time saying it was "high time that we apologize to the victims."

 Calls for an official apology over Denmark's failure to adequately oversee the care homes grew when a 2005 documentary aired allegations from survivors and staff.